 eight weeks of intensive advanced study of Turkish language and culture at Boğaziçi University in

 Istanbul.
 Applicants must be graduate students in good standing or

 advanced scholars and also must be U.S. citizens or permanent residents.
 For those who are

 ineligible to receive ARIT fellowship funding, Bogaziçi University offers courses at all levels in the Turkish Language and Culture Program.
 For more information about the

 ARIT Dernek Turkish Fellowship Program:

-program provides support for Turkish scholars and advanced graduate students affiliated
+program lacks funding at present.
+Usually it provides support for Turkish scholars and advanced graduate students affiliated

 with Turkish institutions who are conducting research in any field of the humanities or

 social sciences in Turkey.
 The Türk-Amerikan İlmi Araştırmaları Derneği in Istanbul administers the fellowship program.